CelesteRCodes/CelesteRCodes/README.md

 * https://github.com/CelesteRCodes

 Feel free to ask me about anything, especially any of my interests! <br>
-Would love to collab with other developers on anything as well so please don't be shy! <br>
-I want to LEARN all that I can when it comes to this big world of programming, so help is definitely wanted! 😄
+I want to LEARN all that I can when it comes to this big world of programming.
+So yes, I'm open to collab on anything!
+Don't be shy!

 Skills: (multiple certificates earned; still polishing syntax 😉)
 * Python
 * SQL
 * HTML